 Care of Project Work Site:

-The contractor shall be responsible for maintaining the construction site in a reasonably neat and orderly condition by regular cleaning and mowing of the premises as determined by the Owner’s Representative.
+The Constructor shall be responsible for maintaining the construction site in a reasonably neat and orderly condition by regular cleaning and mowing of the premises as determined by the Owner’s Representative.

 Debris shall be removed via ensured, safe route.
 Any debris transported through public spaces shall be encapsulated.